angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

+The getter provides easy access to the aliases `FormArray` instead of repeating the `profileForm.get()` method to get the instance.

 <div class="alert is-helpful">

 *Note*: Since the returned control is of type `AbstractControl`, you provide an explicit type to access the `FormArray` specific syntax for the methods.

 </div>

-Also define a method to dynamically insert an alias control into the aliases `FormArray`.
+Define a method to dynamically insert an alias control into the aliases `FormArray`.
 The `FormArray.push()` method inserts the control as a new item in the array.
-In the template, you will iterate over the array of controls to display them.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="add-alias" title="src/app/profile-editor/profile-editor.component.ts (add alias)">

 </code-example>

+In the template, the controls are iterated over to display each control as a separate input field.

 ### Display the form array in the template

 After you define the aliases `FormArray` in your model, you must add it to the template for user input.
 Similar to the `formGroupName` input provided by the `FormGroupNameDirective`, a `formArrayName` binds communication from the `FormArray` to the template with the `FormArrayNameDirective`.

 Add the template HTML below after the closing `formGroupName` `<div>` element.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="formarrayname" linenums="false" title="src/app/profile-editor/profile-editor.component.html (aliases form array template)">

 </code-example>

-The `*ngFor` directive is used to iterate over the `FormControl`s provided by the aliases `FormArray`.
-Since `FormArray` elements are unnamed, you assign the _index_ to the `i` variable and pass it to each control to bind the to the `formControlName` input.
-This allows you to track each individual control when calculating the status and value of the root control.
+The `*ngFor` directive iterates over each `FormControl` provided by the aliases `FormArray`.
+Because `FormArray` elements are unnamed, you assign the _index_ to the `i` variable and pass it to each control to bind the to the `formControlName` input.

 <figure>
   <img src="generated/images/guide/reactive-forms/profile-editor-4.png" alt="Profile Editor Aliases">
 </figure>

+Each time a new `alias` is added, the `FormArray` is provided its control based on the index.
+This allows you to track each individual control when calculating the status and value of the root control.

 #### Add an Alias

-Once you refresh the form, you see one `Alias` field.
+Initially, the form only contains one `Alias` field.
 Click the `Add Alias` button and another field appears.
 You can also validate the array of aliases reported by the form model displayed by the `Form Value` at the bottom of the template.

 <div class="alert is-helpful">